Native Plant Nurseries

 California native plants that grow in part shade

 Shade is an important commodity in many parts of California.
 You can make a beautiful drought tolerant, fire resistant, garden.
-Without water you can greatly improve the health of your mature oak trees by planting native understory plants.
-You can have a lush green garden in summer without water!
+With very little water you can greatly improve the health of your mature oak trees by planting native understory plants.
+You can have a lush green garden in summer with a few minutes of water sprinkled on the foliage once a week or two.!
+Water the foliage, not the ground.
 Your oak trees and the wild life will thank you.

 Get rid of the weeds!
 Invasive grasses, yellow star thistle and other nasties are enemies to your oaks.
 Don't till!
 This will only damage the oak roots and stimulate weed growth.